knative/docs/docs/install/install-serving-with-yaml.md

 - [Installing Knative Eventing using YAML files](./install-eventing-with-yaml.md)

-- If you want to add extra features to your installation (like TLS), see [Installing optional extensions](./install-extensions.md).
+- If you want to add extra features to your installation, see [Installing optional extensions](./install-extensions.md).